FFerrinho/terraform_modules_gcp/bootstrap/README.md

 ## Assumptions

-For this guide we're assuming that some steps have already been followed, like creating the organization and deciding the structure (folders, projects, shared resources, etc.).
+For this guide we're assuming that some steps have already been followed, like creating the organization, billing and deciding the structure (folders, projects, shared resources, etc.).
 So we're focusing on steps like preparing for IaC (with Terraform) and ensuring the base services for project creation.

+## Objective

+The intent of this module is to be one of the initial steps on the Google Cloud setup.
+It will create the initial project to house the service account and bucket for Terraform state, eventually create a folder (if deemed necessary) and add the service account with ```roles/editor``` (per default, can be changed) at the organization or folder level.
+This is expected to be a one time action, and further cloud management operations should use different modules and store the state in the bucket provided (or their own buckets, according to the organization definitions).

 Nevertheless, this module allows the following options:

 1. Create the project at the organization level;